SDK Integration

 featureOn ? (

-<SuperAwesomeFeature /> // logic for ON
+<SuperAwesomeFeature /> // On state logic

 ) : (

-<AwesomeFeature /> // logic for OFF
+<AwesomeFeature /> // Off state logic

 )